Philidor Docs

 Asset Composition (40%)

-v4.1 asset methodology: category-specific dimensions, evidence-backed scoring, cap cascade, hard-fail controls, and staleness penalties.
+Asset methodology: category-specific dimensions, evidence-backed scoring, cap cascade, hard-fail controls, staleness penalties, and Aave lending market construction.

 Asset quality is the irreducible risk floor.
-The v4.1 asset model scores assets by category and then applies non-compensatory caps.
+The asset model scores assets by category against explicit dimensions, then applies non-compensatory caps.

 1) Category Taxonomy